evenfound/guide-to-testnet-v0.1.0/README.md

 `evenctl wallet nextaccount`

-and copy an address of your wallet
+and copy and safe an address of your wallet which you see now in command line

 5. Get your balance after wallet generation